bruc3mackenzi3/scripts/README.md

 This project attempts to be idempotent, meaning subsequent installs will produce the same result.
 To that end, an option asks for user input to overwrite or append to an existing `.bash_profile.sh`.

 ### TODO
+* Port simple helper scripts in bin/ to functions
 * Move init.sh, OSX/init.sh to init/ folder
 * Break apart initialization into specific profiles, as profiles are
 * Make inclusion of `quickplay_profile.sh` conditional